Classrooms Without Borders

-International Finance Field Study to Scandinavia: Copenhagen and Stockholm
+International Marketing Field Study to Scandinavia: Copenhagen and Stockholm

-This Lubin Field Studies course looks at the effects of sustainability and European Union integration on marketing activities in Scandinavian countries (Denmark and Sweden).
-Students will meet with business managers, educators, and government officials to discuss issues and business practices.
-Study the cultural values and norms of Sweden and Denmark and participate in various cultural events and activities.
+This undergraduate and graduate Lubin Field Studies course looks at the effects of sustainability and European Union integration on marketing activities in Scandinavian countries (Denmark and Sweden).
+Students will meet with business managers, educators, and government officials to discuss issues and business practices, study the cultural values and norms of Sweden and Denmark, and participate in various cultural events and activities.
 Extensive use of Blackboard will be made to provide students with readings, case studies, and web-assisted instructional materials.
 A research report incorporating the field experiences is due after the conclusion of the field study.
 The course includes a group project presentation, case studies, and an individual term paper.

 International Marketing Field Study to Belgium and United Kingdom: Brussels and London